gcharang/electrumx-cli/README.md

   Pull requests are welcome!

 ## Prerequisites

-Install these packages:
+How exactly to install NodeJS largely depends upon your distribution, your preferences and probably even the weather in Soviet Russia, this is outside of the scope of this guide.
+Besides, install these packages:

 ```
 $ apt install jq nmap
 ```

-Note: `nmap` is needed because of `ncat`.
+**NOTE**: `nmap` is needed because of `ncat`.
 Additionally, a `sleep` binary must be in your path, but that should come with everybodies default install.

 ## Installation